 I met the 2016 champion Michalis Dimitrakopoulos during midday hours and given the heat I felt it was best to stick to coffee.
 He charmed me with a really tasty flat white, followed by a delicious cold brew.
 Their shop currently holds 9 different espresso roasts and 5 for filter.
 Depending on the day you'll be enjoying single origins from Brazil, Colombia, Panama, Ethiopia or Kenya.
 If you come by the cafe hungry an extensive brunch menu will take care of your cravings!

 Mr. Bean Coffee Roasters

-What stayed the same is the gorgeous interior and great location in Exarcheia!
-Lot's of natural light and outside seating make it a great hang out spot.
+What stayed the same is the gorgeous cafe interior and great location in Exarcheia!
+Lot's of natural light and outside seating make this coffee shop a great hang out spot.
 Mr. Bean's house blend is a chocolatey brew from Brazil and Guatemala.
 Apart from espresso there are plenty of brewing options available, including cold brew, as well as sweet treats to accompany the coffee.
-And if you want to try my next recommendation, you jut have to cross the street!
+And if you want to try my next recommendation, you just have to cross the street!

 Emmanouil Mpenaki 20

 Even though I feel like Taf Coffee needs no introduction, a guide to specialty coffee shops in Athens wouldn't be quite right without featuring them.
 The roastery was found by Yiannis Taloumis already in the 90's.
 It evolved from roasting the traditional Greek way to becoming a pioneer in bringing third wave coffee to Greece and finally to the capital Athens.
 Taf was actually the first specialty coffee shop to open in Athens as early as 2009.